 The Susan Lake Management Contract expired on 30th November 2017, however, all terms and conditions of the expired contract remain in full effect through AMI's Overholding Tenancy status.
 AMI continues to work with the Government of Alberta through AEP to develop the Susan Lake Closure Plan and be granted a new disposition that will cover all closure activities.
 There have been no lost management fees associated with the transport of stockpiled aggregate materials due to the contract expiration.
-A revised Closure Plan was formally submitted to AEP early May 2018 and is under review that will schedule closure activities throughout 2018 and expected into 2019; with an additional monitoring period of 2 years thereafter.
+A revised Closure Plan was formally submitted to AEP early May 2018 (with its most recent revision submitted October 2018) and is under review that will schedule closure activities throughout 2018 and expected into 2019; with an additional monitoring period of 2 years thereafter.
 Additionally, AEP has the authority to stipulate conditions associated with the Corporation's Susan Lake Closure Plan that could pose significant costs.
-A sufficiently reliable estimate of the amount of the closure costs is not determinable at this time.